ErikKassubek/ADVOCATE/README.md

 ## What is AdvocateGo

 AdvocateGo is an analysis tool for concurrent Go programs.
-It detects concurrency bugs and gives diagnostic insight.
+It tries to detects concurrency bugs and gives diagnostic insight.

-Furthermore it is also able to produce traces which can be fed back into the program in order to experience the predicted bug.

 AdvocateGo tries to detect the following situations: